superhenrikke/superhenrikke.github.io/books.md

 - Darknet: A Beginner's Guide to Staying Anonymous Online by Lance Henderson
 - Twenty Thousand Leagues under the Sea by Jules Verne
 - Harry Potter and the Order of the Phoenix (Harry Potter og Føniksordenen) by J.K.
 Rowling.
 (Norwegian translation)
+- Harry Potter and the Half-Blood Prince (Harry Potter og Halvblodsprinsen) by J.K.
+Rowling.
+(Norwegian translation)
+- Harry Potter and the Deathly Hallows (Harry Potter og Dødstalismanene) by J.K.
+Rowling.
+(Norwegian translation)
+- Eight Hundred Leagues on the Amazon by Jules Verne
+- The Master of the World by Jules Verne